httpalexcastro/httpalexcastro.github.io/README.md

 My professional portfolio site, built as a plain static site (HTML/CSS/JS, no build step) so it runs directly on GitHub Pages.

-This README is for **me** (or anyone else editing this later) — it explains how to update the content **entirely through the GitHub website**, without needing a code editor, git, or any help from Claude.
+This README is for **me**.
+It explains how to update the content **entirely through the GitHub website**, without needing a code editor, git, or any help from Claude.

 The site's live files all live inside the `docs/` folder of this repository — that's the folder GitHub Pages is configured to publish from.
 Every path below starts with `docs/` for that reason.